Hold Rate

 Pay-Per-Click (PPC)

 Pay-Per-Click is an advertising model and auction system where advertisers bid for ad placement and pay only when users click their ads.
-The actual cost per click is determined through a complex auction that considers bid amounts, quality scores, expected click-through rates, and landing page experience.
-This model aligns advertising costs with user engagement rather than just exposure.
+The actual cost per click is determined through a real-time auction that weighs bid amounts against quality signals — expected click-through rate, ad relevance, and landing page experience — so a highly relevant ad can win a better position at a lower price than a less relevant, higher-bidding competitor.
+PPC spans search (Google Ads, Microsoft Advertising), social (Meta, LinkedIn, TikTok), and display or shopping formats, and aligns cost with engagement rather than mere exposure, which makes it inherently measurable and accountable to downstream conversions and ROAS.

 Reach